Infineon/azure-optiga-trust-m/README.md

 ```
 The OPTIGA Trust M board comes with a [pre-provisioned unique X.509 certificate](https://github.com/Infineon/optiga-trust-m/tree/master/certificates), which correspond to the first option, but for testing we advice to provision a new test X.509 certificate **to the secure element** uwing a third-party tool such as OpenSSL.

-For this please follow first **three** steps from the [guidance below](https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md), namelly "Step 1 - Initial Setup", and "Step 2 - Create the certificate chain", and "Step 3 - Proof of Possession".
+For this please follow first **three** steps from the [guidance](https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md), namelly "Step 1 - Initial Setup", and "Step 2 - Create the certificate chain", and "Step 3 - Proof of Possession".

 Now it becomes possible to provision your device with a new X.509 certificate and create a new Azure IoT Device.